BarrierBench: Evaluating Large Language Models for Safety Verification in Dynamical Systems: Introduction

-\paragraph{Barrier Certificates.} Formally, a barrier certificate is a scalar function whose level sets define an inductive invariant that separates unsafe regions from all trajectories starting from admissible initial conditions.
-By providing formal guarantees over infinite time horizons, barrier certificates have become central to ensuring correctness in both linear and nonlinear dynamical systems.
+\textbf{A barrier certificate} is a scalar function whose level sets define an inductive invariant separating unsafe states from all trajectories originating from admissible initial conditions.
+By providing formal guarantees over infinite time horizons, barrier certificates are central to correctness arguments for both linear and nonlinear dynamical systems.
 Traditional approaches to barrier synthesis are predominantly optimization-based.
-Sum-of-squares and semidefinite programming methods formulate the search as a convex optimization problem over polynomial templates~\citep{prajna2007framework,kordabad2025sum}, yielding provable correctness but suffering from exponential complexity growth with system dimension and being restricted to low-degree polynomial classes.
-To improve generality, counterexample-guided inductive synthesis frameworks (see the work by \citep{dawson2023safe} for a comprehensive review) extend these techniques using SMT solvers to iteratively refine candidate barriers~\citep{ravanbakhsh2015counter}, whereas neural and data-driven variants employ deep architectures to approximate more expressive certificate functions~\citep{abate2024safe,neustroev2025neural,abate2021fossil}.
-Although such methods broaden the space of representable barriers, they introduce new challenges—instability in training, reliance on finite samples, reduced interpretability, and a persistent need for careful template or architecture design.
-Consequently, successful synthesis continues to depend heavily on expert intuition: selecting suitable function classes, solvers, and hyperparameters.
-These choices often encode informal reasoning that remains difficult to capture or automate within existing algorithmic frameworks.
-This paper investigates whether large language models (LLMs) can capture and operationalize the linguistic and analogical reasoning that practitioners employ when constructing barrier certificates.
+Sum-of-squares and semidefinite programming methods cast the search as a convex optimization problem over polynomial templates~\citep{prajna2007framework,kordabad2025sum}.
+These methods provide strong correctness guarantees, but their computational cost grows rapidly with system dimension, and they are typically limited to low-degree polynomial classes.
+To improve generality, counterexample-guided inductive synthesis (CEGIS) frameworks---see \cite{dawson2023safe} for a comprehensive review---combine such methods with Satisfiability Modulo Theories (SMT) solvers to iteratively refine candidate barriers~\citep{ravanbakhsh2015counter}.
+Neural and data-driven variants use deep architectures to approximate more expressive certificate functions~\citep{abate2024safe,neustroev2025neural,abate2021fossil}.
+Although these approaches broaden the space of representable barriers, they also introduce new challenges, including training instability, reliance on finite samples, reduced interpretability, and continued dependence on carefully chosen templates or architectures.
+As a result, successful synthesis still depends heavily on expert intuition in selecting suitable function classes, solvers, and hyperparameters.
+These decisions often reflect informal reasoning that remains difficult to encode within existing algorithmic frameworks.
+This paper investigates whether LLMs can capture and operationalize the linguistic and analogical reasoning that practitioners use when constructing barrier certificates.